hariharanklm/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ```
 /*
 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
-Developed by: Vishranthi A
+Developed by: Hariharan M
-RegisterNumber:  212221230124
+RegisterNumber:  212221220015
 */
 ```
 ```